Loading...

 BOATS

-Guests do not have to carry their own gear and photo equipment as our crew is always around to assist.
+Guests never need to carry their own gear or photography equipment— our attentive crew is always on hand to assist.

 RENTAL EQUIPMENT

-As most of our guests are experienced divers, who bring their own equipment, we only have a small number of rental equipment available in different sizes.
-If you need rental equipment, kindly let us know in advance so we can make sure we have everything you need available for your best diving experience.
+Since most of our guests are experienced divers who bring their own gear, we maintain a limited selection of rental equipment in various sizes.
+If you require rental gear, please let us know in advance so we can ensure everything you need is ready for your diving experience.

 OUR DIVE SITES

-Thanks to the surrounding ocean currents you can find in Romblon Island one of the richest marine biodiversity in the world.
-On vertical walls and colorful reefs you may encounter numerous sponges, corals and anemones together with fish, sea slugs, snails, crabs and numerous other reef inhabitants.
-There are walls, colorful reefs, caves, cliffs, canyons, muck and macro dive sites and much more to discover around Romblon and nearby islands.
+Thanks to the surrounding ocean currents, Romblon Island is home to some of the richest marine biodiversity in the world.
+Along its vertical walls and colorful reefs, you’ll encounter an incredible variety of sponges, corals, and anemones, as well as fish, sea slugs, snails, crabs, and countless other reef inhabitants.
+Around Romblon and its nearby islands, there are walls, vibrant reefs, caves, cliffs, canyons, and fascinating muck and macro dive sites, just waiting to be explored.

 • Romblon Island – Our House Reef

-Our house reef can be entered directly from the beach of the Three P Beach Resort.
-This dive site is characterized by sandy areas, sea grass and large overgrown blocks.
-You can observe a variety of marine species including rare tiger shrimp, mandarin fish and marble shrimps.
-This site is also suitable for snorkeling and perfect for night diving.
-This spot is a great macro and super macro dive site.
+Our house reef can be accessed directly from the beach at Three P Beach Resort.
+The site features sandy areas, seagrass beds, and large coral-covered blocks.
+Divers can spot a wide variety of marine life, including rare tiger shrimp, mandarin fish, and marble shrimp.
+It’s also suitable for snorkeling and perfect for night dives— a fantastic site for both macro and super macro photography.

 • www.the-three-p.com-romblon-island-underwater-macro-photography-scuba-diving-dive-site-bangug-island.jpg